Recap / The Sarah Jane Adventures S4 E5-6 "Death of the Doctor"

-- Defied Trope: RTD specifically set out to avoid the gratuitous death and misery the expanded universe tended to pile on former companions.
+- Defied Trope: RTD specifically set out to avoid the gratuitous death and misery that many of the 1989-2005 Doctor Who Expanded Universe sub-continuities tended to pile on former companions.
 While Jo did miss the Doctor, this didn't stop her from having a fulfilling and extremely busy life.
 Every other companion mentioned has kept busy with important work of their own.

 - Fan Boy: Even after all this time, we're not sure who was squeeing the most during this episode; Sarah Jane or Jo (who both give several actual squees in the episode) or the Doctor.

 - Fanfic Magnet: The entire final scene, when Sarah Jane mentions looking up other companions.
 Fans kind of assume that "running an orphanage" or "running a charity" were similar to Sarah Jane's "freelance journalism," a small part of a much bigger (and more extraterrestrial) picture.
 That scene was ripe for SJA-like fanfic-spinoffs, with pretty much every single former companion up for grabs.

 - Well, it is Ace; when has she ever been one to stand still and run a charity?
 She's probably using her time travelling bike to get donations... and kick alien butt at the same time.